sergezaugg/feature_importance/readme.md

 # Assess procedures for "feature importance" against true feature importance

-## Summary
 This code is primarily didactic.
 Researchers for whom I work as data scientist often wish a ranking of feature importance.

-I tell them that it is not so trivial ... but they don't fully believe me.

 So here I made some intuitively appealing visuals to explain all this.

 ## Rationale